michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part2.md

 > <a href="https://www.ted.com/talks/david_mccandless_the_beauty_of_data_visualization?referrer=playlist-how_to_make_a_great_presentation" target="_blank">David McCandless</a>
   - Relative numbers change the story (look at relative figures as well)
   - Bring the data alive
-  - Visualized data can change your mindset or Approach to the same information; reduces the burden of information overload.
+  - Visualized data can change your mindset or approach to the same information; reduces the burden of information overload.

 4 . <a href="https://youtu.be/Mqrhn8khGLM" target="_blank">Explained | Racial Wealth Gap | FULL EPISODE | Netflix</a>
   - Consistent visualization/theme